 In practice, you would need two input connectors to create T1 and T2, you can use the previous sample of code to build T2bis and T3, and then use output connectors to output the resulting tables outside of Pathway.
 The computation graph of such a pipeline would be looking like this:

 The corresponding notations would be: T1' T1bis, T2' T2bis, t1

 The main take-away is that Pathway builds this graph based on the pipeline defined by the user, before any computation is actually done.
 This graph models the relations between the different connectors, tables, and transformers.
 Its main purpose is to provide fast updates in streaming mode.

-In the streaming mode, Pathway assumes unbounded incoming updates.
+In the streaming mode, Pathway assumes unbounded input data updates.